Leucospermum wittebergense: Taxonomy

 As far as known, Johann Franz Drège was the first to collect the Swartberg pincushion in July 1829.
 Subsequent findings usually were confused with Leucospermum puberum (now L. calligerum).
 Only in 1933, after Robert Harold Compton realised this was a distinctive species, he described the plant and named it L. wittebergense.

 L. wittebergense has been assigned to the louse pincushions, section Diastelloidea.

-The species name wittebergense means “of the Witteberg”, the location where the first specimen has been collected.
+The species name wittebergense means "of the Witteberg", the location where the first specimen has been collected.

 Distribution, habitat and ecology

 L. wittebergense occurs from the Witteberg in the west, along the Swartberg, to a few miles east of Meirings Poort.
 It is also known from the Touwsberg and Warmwaterberg in the Little Karroo and near Oudtshoorn on the northern slopes of the Outeniqua Range at Klein Moeras River.
 It only grows on arid rocky slopes of Witteberg Quartzite or Table Mountain Sandstone, at an altitude of 750–1850 m (2500–6000 ft), either facing north or south.
 Arid Fynbos constitutes the associated vegetation.
-The population on the Swartberg reaches up to 1½ m (5 ft) high with the average annual precipitation up to 635 mm (25 in), while the plants on the Witteberg are mostly no larger than ½ m, but only receive 250 mm (10 in).
+The population on the Swartberg reaches up to 1.5 m (5 ft) high with the average annual precipitation up to 635 mm (25 in), while the plants on the Witteberg are mostly no larger than 0.5 m, but only receive 250 mm (10 in).

 The Swartberg pincushion does not survive the periodic wildfires that naturally occur in the fynbos it inhabits.
 The relatively small flowers are pollinated by bees and flies.
 When its fruits are ripe about two months after flowering, these fall to the ground.
 Here they are collected by native ants, that carry them to their underground nests, where they eat the elaiosome.
 The slick and hard seed that remains cannot be removed, and stays underground until it germinates after a fire and rain.